Learn-Apache-Spark/SparkML/README.md

 ```bash
 http://127.0.0.1:8888/?token=43143a485357351ef522a1840f8c8c141a1be2bcf5f9b4de
 ```
-past it in your browswer.
+past it in your browser.
 This will be your jupyter work environment for the course.